 Praba Pilar bio

 Colombian Praba Pilar is a performance artist, technologist and cultural theorist exploring aspects of emerging technologies which generate new forms of economic, environmental and sexual exploitation and erasure.
-She has spent the last decade presenting performances, street theatre, installations, two dimensional works, writing and websites which provide a counternarrative to the overarching rhetoric about the beneficence of biotechnology, information technology, and nanotechnology.
+She has spent the last two decades presenting performances, street theatre, installations, interactive projects, two dimensional works, writing and websites to provide a counternarrative to the overarching rhetoric about the beneficence of biotechnology, information technology, and nanotechnology.

 In January of 2013, Ms. Pilar relocated to Winnipeg, Canada to begin a post-doctoral fellowship in Digital Humanities and New Media with the Hub for Innovative Exchange (HIVE) of the Institute for Women's and Gender Studies at the University of Winnipeg.
 She will hold this position for two years.